mendersoftware/mender-docs/04.Artifacts/99.Variables/docs.md

 #### MENDER_UBOOT_STORAGE_DEVICE

 The storage device, as referred to by U-Boot (e.g. `1`).
 This variable can be used in cases where the Linux kernel and U-Boot refer to the same device with different names.
-See [U-Boot and the Linux kernel do not agree about the indexes of storage devices](../../troubleshooting/yocto-project-build#u-boot-and-the-linux-kernel-do-not-agree-about-the-indexes-of-st) for more information.
+See [The bootloader and the Linux kernel do not agree about the indexes of storage devices](../../troubleshooting/yocto-project-build#the-bootloader-and-the-linux-kernel-do-not-agree-about-the-index) for more information.

 #### MENDER_UBOOT_STORAGE_INTERFACE

 The storage interface, as referred to by U-Boot (e.g. `mmc`).
 This variable can be used in cases where the Linux kernel and U-Boot refer to the same device with different names.
-See [U-Boot and the Linux kernel do not agree about the indexes of storage devices](../../troubleshooting/yocto-project-build#u-boot-and-the-linux-kernel-do-not-agree-about-the-indexes-of-st) for more information.
+See [The bootloader and the Linux kernel do not agree about the indexes of storage devices](../../troubleshooting/yocto-project-build#the-bootloader-and-the-linux-kernel-do-not-agree-about-the-index) for more information.

 #### SYSTEMD_AUTO_ENABLE_pn-mender